guard/guard-livereload/README.md

 ## Troubleshooting

+To work out what's wrong and where, just follow this easy guide: https://github.com/guard/guard-livereload/wiki/Troubleshooting

 ##### 1. "hw.ncpu" is an unknown key.

 Solution: just upgrade the `listen` gem to '3.x' (Listen is used by Guard).